-- (b) Provide for the conduct of Council Meetings at that venue for every second Council meeting from that time onward; - (c) Provide for the conduct of Briefings alternatively between Gosford and Wyong once Council-Meetings have resumed between alternative locations of Gosford and Wyong. - 3.2 Where scheduled Ordinary Meetings of Council fall on a Public Holiday, the meetingwill be held on the day immediately after the Public Holiday. - 3.3 The Agenda Paper will be distributed by 5.00 pm six three business days before the meeting.
+- (a) the second Monday of the months of February to December inclusive at 49 Mann Street, Gosford commencing at 6.30 PM. - (b) the fourth Monday of the months of February to November inclusive at 2 Hely Street, Wyong, commencing at 6.30 PM. - 3.2 Where scheduled Ordinary Meetings of Council fall on a Public Holiday, the meeting will be held on the day immediately after the Public Holiday. - 3.3 The Agenda Paper will be distributed by 5.00 PM six (6) business days before the meeting.